Jigsaw City

 However, with the rise of science and magical creatures of the galaxy growing wise to her tricks, there’s precious little for her to eat.
 She can’t afford the hefty price enchanted items sell for on the galactic market and finds their weak magic unsatisfying, anyway, but she does come across a rare and undervalued curio: one of the hexagonal coins that make up the magical City of Kurg, an object so impossibly filled with magic, it has the power to resist her every attempt to consume it!

-Nicole’s quest to collect the missing pieces of the City of Kurg brings her right to Baba Yaga’s doorstep and since their goals are nothing alike and totally at odds, the meeting devolves into a magical duel!
+Nicole’s quest to collect the missing pieces of the City of Kurg brings her right to Baba Yaga’s doorstep, but since their goals are nothing alike and totally at odds, the meeting devolves into a magical duel!
 War for ownership of the city follows, eventually leading to a sprawling battle inside the legendary chicken-legged hut of Baba Yaga, a magically-folded, mind-bending space that would give even M. C. Escher a headache!

 Will Nicole overcome the crone’s superior, time-tested spells or will Nicole, as an extension of Kurg, become Baba Yaga’s living larder?